 Children will be afforded the large periods of time necessary to really settle into the kind of play from which rich, deep learning can emerge.
 Educators are encouraged to both play with and closely observe children during this time.
 Throughout the day, stories will be read and told and children will be encouraged to spin their own stories, perhaps based on their experiences at Forest School, perhaps based solely on imagination, or perhaps a mix of both!
-As the day ends, we will share our highlights of the day, and share one final "hoot and howl" before gathering in Closing Circle to await being picked up.
+As the day ends, we will share our highlights of the day, and share one final "hoot and howl" before gathering gear, heading down the path to the parking lot, and saying goodbye!